DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 Systematic studies of diversity of life including monera, protista, plants (Algae, Fungi, Bryophytes, Pteridophytes, Gymnosperms and angiosperms) and animals (Protozoa, Platyhelminthes, Annelids, Arthropods, Fishes, Amphibians, Reptiles, Birds and Mammals) based on similarities and differences in external morphology.
 Taxonomic divisions of plant and animal kingdoms.
 Ecological adaptations of these forms.

 What practical work in biology involves.
 Laboratory organization.
 Handling common laboratory equipment.
 Microscopic handling and maintenance.
 Making microscopic measurements.
-Procuring animal materials for practicals.
+Procuring animal materials for practical.
 Killing, preserving and maintaining animal materials.
 Procuring plant materials.
 External features of plants (differences and similarities).
 Preparation of temporary slides.
 Preparation of stains and reagents.
 Techniques for microbial culture and grain staining.
 Setting up demonstration for physiological processes in plants.
 Setting up apparatus for demonstrating physiological processes in animals.
 Preparation required for dissection.

 Observation and description of the morphological and diagnostic features as well as the differences among the different phyla of the plant, animal, archebacteria, eubacteria, fungi and protista kingdoms.
 Identification of the taxonomic hierarchy of the members of the above groups.
 Study of the structure and functions of their parts and habitats specifications